A smoothed-Bayesian approach to frequency recovery from sketched data: Sketches with multiple hash functions

-Based on the approximations in \eqref{eq:poe_post} and \eqref{eq:min_post} of the conditional distribution \eqref{cond_prob_mult}, we propose to utilize the corresponding expected values as practical estimators of the empirical frequency $f_{X_{n+1}}$ from the sketch $\mathbf{C}_{M,J}$, following the same arguments developed in Sections \ref{sec:setup} and \ref{sec:smoothed}.
-Under the (fully) nonparametric approach of Section \ref{sec:np-estim}, it can be seen that the application of the worst-case analysis to each single view leads to recovering the classical CMS algorithm \eqref{eq_cms} from \eqref{eq:min_post}.
-Indeed, from Theorem \ref{theorem:worst-case-informal} it is straightforward to see that $\pi_{j_l}(r) = \delta_{c_{l, j_l}}(r)$ and \eqref{eq:min_post} reduces to $\min \{c_{1, j_1}, \ldots, c_{M, j_M}\}$.
-Under the approach of smoothed estimation of Section \ref{sec:smoothed}, the DP smoothing assumption on \eqref{eq:poe_post} leads to
+Under the (fully) nonparametric approach of Section~\ref{sec:np-estim}, it can be seen that the application of the worst-case analysis to each single view leads to recovering the classical CMS algorithm from \eqref{eq:min_post}.
+Indeed, from Theorem~\ref{theorem:worst-case-informal} it is straightforward to see that $\pi_{j_\ell}(r) = \delta_{c_{\ell, j_\ell}}(r)$ and \eqref{eq:min_post} reduces to $\min \{c_{1, j_1}, \ldots, c_{M, j_M}\}$.
+Under the approach of smoothed estimation of Section~\ref{sec:smoothed}, the DP smoothing assumption on \eqref{eq:poe_post} leads to an expression for $\tilde{\pi}_{\mathbf j}$ which coincides with the posterior distribution of $f_{X_{n+1}}$, given $\mathbf{C}_{M,J}$ and $\mathbf{h}(X_{n+1})$, under a DP prior, obtained in \citet[Theorem 2]{Cai(18)}.
+See also Equation (8) in \cite{Dol(23)}.
+Therefore, the smoothed estimator $\tilde{\hat{f}}_{X_{n+1}}^{\text{DP}}$ coincides with the BNP estimator proposed by \citet{Cai(18)} as the posterior mean.
+See also \citet{Dol(23)} for further details.